srivastavayushi/Search-App/README.md

 **Description:**

 A Google clone using HTML, SASS compiled to CSS, and Vanilla Javascript.
 The design will be mobile first, responsive, and have accessibility in mind.
-We'll use the Javascript Fetch API with Async / Await to retrieve search results from the Wikipedia API.
+It uses the Javascript Fetch API with Async / Await to retrieve search results from the Wikipedia API.